turbot/steampipe-plugin-trello/docs/tables/trello_card.md

   and not closed;
 ```

-### Get all cards in a list in order of their time due, with the most recent due first
+### Get all cards in a list in order of their due date, with the most recent due first

 ```sql
 select